morphatic/isat-portfolio/teaching/teaching_narrative.md

 to be proactive about monitoring their own progress throughout the course.
 I built an automated system that would send out the weekly self-evaluation along with several reminders to those who didn't complete it right away.

-I wanted my courses in Fall 2011 to match as close as possible the level of performance that I observed in the Spring 2009 semester when I first did CYOG.
+I wanted my courses in Fall 2011 to match as closely as possible the level of performance that I observed in the Spring 2009 semester when I first did CYOG.
 Unfortunately, the students' performance wasn't as strong as I had hoped.
 To be clear, their performance was perfectly adequate and within normal limits compared to a "traditional" approach to teaching.
+They continued to work in teams and build software projects that they presented to me and to their classmates.
 However, they didn't show the same level of enthusiasm, and there wasn't the same degree of creativity and passion that I had seen before.

 ### 2012 Spring: Introducing Expectancy-Value-Cost Theory